 The design mode is more suitable for web-developers who are old hands in the sphere of programming.

 Thanks to the third mode (preview), it is possible to see the final results and avoid mistakes in design before publishing your online-project on the Internet.

-Comparing website building platforms is more of a preference than a science.
+Comparing DIY website building sites is more of a preference than a science.
 The good news is that there are a wealth of site building platforms available.
-The bad news is that it's nearly impossible to compare them on an apples-to-apples basis.
+The bad news is that it’s nearly impossible to compare them on an apples-to-apples basis.

 Look for user reviews to learn what others with your knowledge base have to say.
 Seasoned site builders and developers offer an in-depth analysis.

 It’s easier to compare site building platforms by comparing one component at a time like design capability, customer support, cost, and online store creation.
 From there, you will easily be able to construct a short list of options and make your top choice.